What is Laparoscopic Lysis of Adhesions Surgery?

 How long will I need to stay in the hospital after the procedure?

-Most patients are able to go home the same day as the procedure, although your surgeon will provide specific discharge instructions.
+Most patients are able to return home on the same day as the procedure, but your surgeon will give specific post-operative care instructions and advise on when it’s safe to resume normal activities.

 What happens during the recovery period after Laparoscopic Lysis of Adhesions?

-Recovery involves resting, following your surgeon's post-operative care instructions, and gradually resuming normal activities.
+Recovery involves following your surgeon’s care instructions, getting adequate rest, and gradually resuming normal activities.
+You’ll have follow-up appointments to monitor your healing and discuss any concerns.

 Can I engage in physical activities after Laparoscopic Lysis of Adhesions?